Ulices09/graphql-backend/README.md

 ## Getting Started

 Add .env file to root of project.
-It should contains the following variables:
+It should contain the following variables:

 ```
 PORT=